dotnet/fsharp/README.md

 ## Using nightly releases in Visual Studio

-You can use the latest `master` build of the F# compiler and tools for Visual Studio via our nightly releases if you are a Visual Studio users.
+You can use the latest `master` build of the F# compiler and tools for Visual Studio via our nightly releases if you are a Visual Studio user.
 See details on setup here:

 https://blogs.msdn.microsoft.com/dotnet/2017/03/14/announcing-nightly-releases-for-the-visual-f-tools/